-Overall, it can be concluded that the results of research conducted on permanent teachers of high schools in the city of Madiun 18 no different from studies from other countries, but some new findings can be a reference for the development of further research.
-The results of hypothesis testing are summarized as for west.
-It ransformational leadership has a significant positive relationship with OCB; 2) transformational leadership is related to the 2 littly of work-life; 3) transformational leadership has a significant positive relationship with of 3 nizational commitment; 4) quality of work-life has a significant positive relationship with OCB; 7) quality of work-life partially med 5 sthe relationship between transformational leadership and organizational commitment; 8) Organizational commitment partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship when the partially mediates the relationship with OCB; 9) Quality of work-life partially mediates the relationship when the partially of work-life partia
+Overall, it can be concluded that the results of research conducted on permanent teachers of high schools in the city of Madiun are no different from studies from other countries, but some new findings can be a reference for the development of further research.
+The results of hypothesis testing are summarized as follows: 1) transformational leadership has a significant positive relationship with OCB; 2) transformational leadership is related to the quality of work-life; 3) transformational leadership has a significant positive relationship with organizational commitment; 4) quality of work-life has a significant positive relationship with organizational commitment; 5) quality of work-life has a significant positive relationship with OCB; 7) quality of work-life partially mediates the relationship between transformational leadership and oCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB; 9) Quality of work-life partially mediates the relationship between transformational leadership and OCB.

-The mediating role of QWL in the relationship between transformational leadership and organizational commitment, as well as the role of QWL in mediating the relationship between transformational leadership and tea of the role of QWL in mediating the relationship between transformational leadership and tea of previous research.
+The mediating role of QWL in the relationship between transformational leadership and organizational commitment, as well as the role of QWL in mediating the relationship between transformational leadership and teacher OCB, is an exploration of new mediating variables due to the limitations of previous research.
 Likewise, the results of testing the mediating role of OC in the relationship between transformational leadership and teacher OCB are new findings in exploring mediating variables in the relationship between transformational leadership and OCB.